-The trust indenture dated November 19, 2014 between the Company and Computershare Trust Company of Canada, as supplemented by the first supplemental indenture dated September 30, 2015 between the Company and Computershare Trust Company of Canada (the "Indenture") does not limit the ability of the Company to incur additional debt or liabilities (including senior indebtedness).
-In order to finance acquisitions from time-to-time, the Company expects to draw down additional indebtedness under its credit facility, enter new credit facilities without recourse to CSI, and may also issue additional Debentures at any time.
+Neither the trust indenture dated November 19, 2014, as supplemented by the first supplemental indenture dated September 30, 2015, a second supplemental indenture dated August 29, 2023 and the third supplemental indenture dated October 6, 2023, in each case, between the Company and Computershare Trust Company of Canada (the "Subordinated Debenture Indenture"), nor the trust indenture dated February 16, 2024, as supplemented by a first supplemental indenture dated February 16, 2024 and a second supplemental trust indenture dated February 16, 2024, in each case, between the Company and Computershare Trust Company, N.A. (the "Senior Note Indenture", and together with the Subordinated Debenture Indenture, the "Indentures") limits the ability of the Company to incur additional debt or liabilities (including senior indebtedness).
+In order to finance acquisitions from time-to-time, the Company expects to draw down additional indebtedness under its credit facility, enter new credit facilities without recourse to CSI, and may also issue additional Subordinated Debentures and/or additional Senior Notes at any time.
 The additional indebtedness will increase the interest payable by the Company from time-to-time until such amounts are repaid, which will represent an increase in the Company's cost and a potential reduction in the Company's income.
 In addition, the Company may need to find additional sources of financing to repay these amounts when they become due.
 There can be no guarantee that the Company will be able to obtain financing on terms acceptable to it or at all at any such time.